-As an Orthotic Support Worker, you would work under the supervision of an Orthotist, using their design and specifications to manufacture orthoses using the most suitable materials.
-You would also responsible for maintaining and repairing them.
+As an orthotic support worker, you'll use the orthotist's designs and specifications to make orthoses using the most suitable materials.
+You will also be responsible for maintaining and repairing them.

-You would work with people of all ages with a wide range of conditions including:
+You’ll work with people of all ages with a range of conditions including:

 - cerebral palsy